top of page

 • Strengthen grip and wrist muscles: Wrist curls, reverse curls, and rubber band extensions improve resilience to minor forces during falls.

-• Awareness: Slow down on crowded or icy slopes to reduce risk of sudden falls.
+• Awareness: Slow down on crowded or icy slopes to reduce the risk of sudden falls.

 Head Injuries and Concussions

 Even with helmets, high-speed collisions can cause concussions.
-Symptoms may include headache, dizziness or blurred vision.
+Symptoms may include headaches, dizziness, or blurred vision.

 Prevention tips:

-• Always wear a certified helmet: Ensure proper fit, snug but comfortable.
+• Always wear a certified helmet: Ensure it fits properly—snug but comfortable.

 • Ski within your limits: Fatigue and overconfidence increase fall risk.